 It saved my quality of life and for that, I am eternally grateful. ~J.A.

-Copper toxicity is among one of the most misunderstood conditions in the world today, largely due to the resistance of many in the medical field to adopt HTMA into their toolbox.
+If HTMA is so important, why don't more practitioners use it?
+For most, it's simply a lack of training in how to apply HTMA data and concepts, as HTMA interpretation is extremely complex.
+Copper toxicity is among one of the most misunderstood conditions in the world today, largely due to this resistance by many in the medical field to adopt HTMA into their toolbox.
 The very fact that blood testing is still done so prolifically as the primary determinant of toxicity - with almost no mention of HTMA - goes to show a most basic lack of understanding behind copper toxicity on the part of practitioners.
 As long as blood remains the primary go-to screening tool for mineral imbalance, the true extent of copper toxicity will never be recognized.
 Sadly, HTMA has a history of vicious smear campaigns directed against it, aimed at suppressing this most important of screening tools, and as a result has cost people who could have otherwise benefited from proper testing.
 In 1985 and again in 2001, JAMA published two studies which on the surface seemed to dismiss the accuracy and reliability of HTMA, and these results were widely publicized, and to this day are still being widely referenced as justification for not using HTMA.
 The tragic irony is that the hard data from the studies in fact validated the excellent accuracy of HTMA, as well as copper toxicity in the samples, however neither the author nor the editors were able to recognize it as they themselves did not understand how to use HTMA or what to look for.
 The studies, when using the data from approved labs, in fact validated the very opposite of what the authors claimed.
 However, to arrive at the finding that HTMA was not reliable, the authors of the studies, in one case used a mere 2 person sample size, in another used an illegally operating lab to obtain skewed results, and in both cases violated almost all proper sampling and testing protocol and were run by people untrained in HTMA.
 In fact, the doctor behind the first study, who continues to run a number of websites nicely disguised to mislead the public and attack the consumer's right to informed choice, has been shown to have almost zero credibility, and in fact a California Appeals Court declared him to be "biased and unworthy of credibility”.
 However, given his title as a ‘doctor’, those that don’t take the time to research further fall victim to his writings.
 The authors of the aforementioned studies (and the media) also largely ignored the thousands of peer-reviewed references that support HTMA, or the fact that HTMA is used routinely by various heads of government and world class athletes who have access to the very best medical care.
 Those who dismiss HTMA are doing so based on their own lack of understanding, reluctance to learn, or ulterior motive.
 Dismissing HTMA as pseudo-science shows complete ignorance on the person making such a claim, and begs the question 'what is their agenda?'.
 Though human hair has been accepted as an effective tissue for biological monitoring of toxic heavy metals by the US Environmental Protection Agency and is being used for this purpose throughout the world, when it comes to copper toxicity suddenly this fact becomes ignored.